ECC approves amended deals with 46 IPPs

 The remaining one wind IPP is also likely to sign the amended power purchase agreement before the deadline of February 12, 2021.
 The implementation of amended PPAs of 47 IPPs will help ensure discounted tariff of Rs836 billion in their remaining periods.
 The federal cabinet that meets today (Tuesday) will ratify the decisions of CCOE and ECC about the agreements with IPPs along with payment mechanism.

+first installment.
 The ECC also approved the permission to continue negotiations with the remaining IPPs that include TNB Liberty, UCH Power, Zephyr Power Wind, China Three Gorges, Laraib Energy and Star Hydro Patrind.
+The government will also initiate talks with power projects set up under the 2015 power policy.

+The summary, while mentioning the IPPs set up under the 1994 Power Policy, says that apart from other concessions achieved under the MOUs signed, the IPPs agreed to remove USD indexation on 50pc of the reduced capacity payments.

+On the date of the signing of MoUs on August 12, 2020, the exchange rate was at Rs168.60 against one US dollar.
+Since the current exchange rate is lower than Rs168.60, the Implementation Committee did not agree to the said stipulation of the MoU.
+Agreements have been initialed on the condition that the exchange rate prevailing on the date of signing of the Master Agreements will be used as the floor for the exchange rates, and Rs168.60/USD as the ceiling for said exchange rates.
+The risk of a devaluation of the USD shall lie with the Power Purchaser.
+This risk is, however, adequately mitigated through the reduction in capacity purchase price and variable O&M of this group.